MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 Furthermore, coloring a waveform with spectral centroid required that we

-- Segment our final audio mix in a defined number of segments defined by a `frame_length` and `hop_length`
+- Compute an onset-detection function in order to locate note onset events by picking peaks in an onset strength envelope

+- Detect peaks in the onset-detection function to get the position of note onsets

-- Compute spectral centroid over each of the segment, add them successively on a time line, and concatenate them
+- Compute the spectral centroid over all the time segments delimited by the detected onsets

-- And finally, plot the final results by reshaping our concatenate segments and time line values together and use a color gradient based on the range of the centroid values just computed
+- And finally, reshape the segments and time line values together and use a color gradient based on the range of the minimum and maximum centroid values of each segment

 ```python
 # Reshape the values for the plot